 Borax Formula - Meaning.
 Formula, Resources, Features, Uses, FAQs

-Borax, scientifically known as sodium tetraborate decahydrate (Na2B4O7·10H2O), is a white crystalline mineral that is highly soluble in water.
+Borax, chemically known as sodium tetraborate decahydrate (Na2B4O7·10H2O).
+It is a white crystalline mineral that is highly soluble in water.
 It is a boron-sodium-oxygen-water compound and forms a structural geometry that accounts for many of its properties.
-Borax is essentially an alkaline mineral that takes the role of neutralizing acids and often serves as a pH buffer in many applications.
+Borax is essentially an alkaline mineral that takes the role of neutralizing acids and often serves as a pH Buffer in many applications.

 Na is Sodium